Best Practices for Row Level Security

 - The published, filtered data is used to build content

 - Using a published (rather than embedded) data source with a data source filter ensures the RLS cannot be modified by downloading or web editing the workbook

 How the joins, calculated fields, and filters are set up depends on the structure of the data and how users are managed.

 Note: For more in-depth examples of the concepts outlined in this topic, refer to the whitepaper Best Practices for Row Level Security with Entitlement Tables(Link opens in a new window) or How to Set Up Your Database for Row Level Security in Tableau(Link opens in a new window) on the blog Tableau and Behold.

 Any unique combination of attributes that the data can be filtered on is an entitlement.
 Most commonly, there are separate tables for specifying the entitlements themselves and mapping those entitlements to users or user roles.
 Denormalizing is recommended from a performance standpoint because joins are expensive operations.

 The entitlements view, consisting of the entitlements mapped to users or roles, is joined with the data.
 A user-based data source filter is then applied, acting as a WHERE clause that brings in only the entitlements—and therefore the appropriate data rows—for the relevant user.
 (Query optimization should ensure the filtering occurs before joining when the query is processed to minimize data duplication.
-See Performance and processing order of operations for more information.)
+For more information, see Performance and processing order of operations.)